GuilhermeHenq/Journey-map/README.md

 ---

-Feel free to customize further as needed!
+We hope you enjoy JourneyEasyMap!
 If you encounter any issues, please consult the project documentation or contact the development team.

-✉ luca.oliveira@sou.unifal-mg.edu.br
+✉ luca.oliveira@sou.unifal-mg.edu.br<br>
 ✉ guilherme.serafini@sou.unifal-mg.edu.br